rust-lang/book/src/ch19-03-advanced-traits.md

 default.

 We have two structs, `Millimeters` and `Meters`, holding values in different units.
+(This thin wrapping of an existing type in another struct is known as the *newtype pattern*, which we describe in more detail later.)
 We want to add values in millimeters to values in meters and have the implementation of `Add` do the conversion correctly.
 We can implement `Add` for `Millimeters` with `Meters` as the `Rhs`, as shown in Listing 19-15.

 <span class="filename">Filename: src/lib.rs</span>